erlingdevold/fipy-dev-kit-mqtt/README.md

 # FiPy Dev-Kit MQTT Example Code

 The example publishes data packets over LTE-M (Cat M1) or NB-IoT network to Telenor Managed IoT Cloud (MIC) using the MQTT protocol.
+**NB!
+This code example is for prototyping only.
+Not for deployment in production.**

 ## Prerequisites